What is a "rate lock period"?

 Other Interest Saving Strategies

-There are other ways to get a good rate, in addition to opting for a shorter rate lock period.
-A bigger down payment will give you a lower interest rate, since you will be starting out with more equity.
-You might choose to pay points to lower your rate over the term of the loan, meaning you pay more up front.
-To many people, this is a good option..
+There are other ways to get a better rate, in addition to opting for a shorter rate lock period.
+A larger down payment will get you a reduced interest rate, since you'll have a good amount of equity at the start.
+You might choose to pay points to lower your interest rate over the life of the loan, meaning you pay more up front.
+To a lot of people, this makes financial sense..